ritudimr/EAS_504/README.md

     3. Build a model to predict the engagement a post will likely receive, given the time of posting, the number of upvotes, the number of comments, and other factors.

-Further report is available in the report folder (https://github.com/ritudimr/EAS_504/blob/main/Report/report.pdf).
+Further report is available in the [report](./Report/report.pdf) folder.